AlexsLemonade/scpca-downstream-analyses/optional-clustering-analysis/README.md

 ## Running the workflow

-The execution file with the clustering Snakemake workflow is named cluster.snakefile and can be found in the root directory.
-To tell snakemake to run the specific clustering workflow be sure to use the --snakefile or -s option followed by the name of the snakefile, cluster.snakefile.
-After navigating to within the root directory of the scpca-downstream-analyses repository, the below example command can be used to run the clustering workflow:
+The execution file with the clustering Snakemake workflow is named `cluster.snakefile` and can be found in the root directory.
+To tell snakemake to run the specific clustering workflow be sure to use the `--snakefile` or `-s` option followed by the name of the snakefile, `cluster.snakefile`.
+After navigating to within the root directory of the `scpca-downstream-analyses` repository, the below example command can be used to run the clustering workflow:

 ```
 snakemake --snakefile cluster.snakefile \